radareorg/radare2-book/src/disassembling/esil.md

 ### CPU Flags

 CPU flags are usually defined as single bit registers in the RReg profile.
-They and sometimes found under the 'flg' register type.
+They are sometimes found under the 'flg' register type.

 ### Variables